trussworks/Engineering-Playbook/infrasec/aws/govcloud/gov-orgs.md

 To add more accounts to your GovCloud organization, you *cannot* simply use the Terraform `aws_organizations_account` resource.
-Using credentials for the master account in your commercial AWS Organization, use the following AWS CLI command.
+Using credentials for the main account in your commercial AWS Organization, use the following AWS CLI command.
 This will create two accounts; a dummy account in the commercial AWS Organization and a new corresponding GovCloud account, both with the same account alias.